Paper Moons & Midnight Wings

 Highways turn to silver serpents, curling through skies painted with forgotten names.

-Somewhere, a train made of laughter climbs to the moon, and I climb with it, my body dissolving into the smoke of its engine.
+and I climb with it, my body dissolving into the smoke of its engine.

 In dreams, I am untethered.

-Noise cannot find me here, it tries, it claws, but its nails break on clouds that taste like crushed violets.
+but its nails break on clouds that taste like crushed violets.

-I slip into forests that breathe, into oceans that hang upside down, into conversations with shadows who tell me truths too sharp for waking ears.
+and into conversations with shadows who tell me truths too sharp for waking ears.

-The further I fall, the lighter I become; skin unzipping, bones scattering into constellations.
+The further I fall, the lighter I become

-I am nothing but shimmer, a hallucination of myself, a flame dancing at the edge of silence.
+a hallucination of myself, a ember dancing at the edge of silence.

-But for now, I am gone.
+for now, I am gone.

 For now, I am elsewhere.